leoslamas/book-green-threads-explained/simple-but-unsafe-green-thread-implementation.md

 }
 ```

 So here is our inline Assembly.
-As you remember from our first example this is just a bit more elaborate where we first read out the values of all the registers we need and then sets all the register values to the register values we saved when we suspended execution on the "new" thread.
+As you remember from our first example this is just a bit more elaborate where we first read out the values of all the registers we need and then sets all the register values to the register values we saved when we suspended execution on the “new” thread.

 This is essentially all we need to do to save and resume execution.